odtu/EE464/Project-2/evaluation.md

-## Guideline for Project #1
+## Guideline for Project #2

-Here are the important points for Project #1
+Here are the important points for Project #2

-- You will complete the project in pairs.
+- You will complete the project with your hardware project team.
-- You will be assigned a private GitHub repo with your project partner.
-Each partner is required to contribute to the work.
+- You can create a repo in one of the team member's account, and add me as acollaborator, so I can access your files.
-- This project is to be completed either in MATLAB Simulink or PSIM.
+- You can use any software tool you want.
 - At the end of the project, you are required to submit a project report (in PDF) as well as your simulation files.
 - Reports will be checked using Turnitin, and copying will not be tolerated.
 - No reports and commits will be accepted after the deadline.